OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Writing executable to Payload/UnCrackable Level 1.app/UnCrackable Level 1...
 ~~~

-Of course, due to all your tampering, the code signature of the main executable won't match anymore, so this won't run on a non-jailbroken device.
-You also need to sign FridaGadget.dylib with a trusted certificate.
-We'll have to add our provisioning profile to the app and re-sign both binaries with the appropriate signing identity and entitlements.
+Due to all this tampering, the code signature of the main executable has been invalidated, so this won't run on a non-jailbroken device.
+You'll need to replace the provisioning profile and sign both the main executable and FridaGadget.dylib with the certificate listed in the profile.

-Everything looks good, so we add the provisioning profile to the app package:
+First, let's add our own provisioning profile to the package:

 ~~~
 $ cp AwesomeRepackaging.mobileprovision Payload/UnCrackable\ Level\ 1.app/embedded.mobileprovision
 ~~~

 Next, we need to make sure that the BundleID in Info.plist matches the one specified in the profile.
-One reason for this is that the "codesign" tool will read the Bundle ID from Info.plist - a wrong value will lead to an invalid signature.
+The reason for this is that the "codesign" tool will read the Bundle ID from Info.plist during signing - a wrong value will lead to an invalid signature.

 ~~~
 $ /usr/libexec/PlistBuddy -c "Set :CFBundleIdentifier sg.vantagepoint.repackage" Payload/UnCrackable\ Level\ 1.app/Info.plist
 ~~~

-Finally, use codesign to re-sign both binaries:
+Finally, we use the codesign tool to re-sign both binaries:

 ~~~
 $ rm -rf Payload/F/_CodeSignature